-Finally, some smaller agencies might even have to close operations entirely, posing a terrible loss for those local areas.
-Overall, these reductions in our programs would be extremely detrimental to our efforts to reduce air pollution and maintain the improvements that our country has already worked so hard to achieve.
+Finally, some smaller agencies might even have to cease operations entirely, posing a terrible loss for those local areas.
+Overall, these reductions in state and local air quality programs would be extremely detrimental to efforts to reduce air pollution and maintain the improvements that this country has already worked so hard to achieve.